ezrillex/nestjs-challenge/README.md

 * ✅ Authentication endpoints (sign up, sign in, sign out, forgot, reset password)
 * ✅ Stripe Integration for payment (including webhooks management)

   * I understand this implies all payment related apis are REST.
 This is how I developed it.
 (Webhook, Create payment intent, and get order payments.)
-This specially is the way to go because of stripe frontend library not being compatible with graphql.
-So for simplicity this portion I do believe the instruction is like so.

 - Requirements to use Graph:
 * ✅ The ones not included in the block above